AlexsLemonade/OpenScPCA-analysis/CONTRIBUTING.md

 ### Module-specific environments

-When you are working on an analysis module, you should create and/or use a conda environment specific to that module, with the same name as the module folder.
+When you are working on an analysis module, you can create and/or use a conda environment specific to that module, with the same name as the module folder.
 This will help track the required software dependencies for each module and make it easier to reproduce the analysis in the future.
 You can create a new environment for a module and activate it by running the following commands in the root directory of the repository, replacing `{module_name}` with the name of the module you are working on: